edxz7/real-time-Handwritten-Digit-Recognizer-MNIST-AI-CNN/README.md

 **Interesting results:**

-As humans we tend to associate any shape to a familiar concept, for example you can see a smiling face just here ( = ) ).
-So I tested if the networks that I trained for this code share this ability of recognize abstract representations of a digit.

-At difference with the pathological cases of the MNIST set (where some digits are unrecognizable for any human being), I decided to test if the networks with "abstract" representations of a digit, but under the condition that their representation should be easily recognizable for any of us.
+As humans we tend to associate abstract ideas to familiar concepts, for example you can see an smiling face just here ( = ) ).
+So I tested if the networks that I trained share this ability of recognizing abstract representations of a digit, but at difference with the pathological cases of the MNIST set (where some digits are unrecognizable for any human being), I used representations which are easily recognizable for any of us.
 In the image below I shown examples for the following numbers:

 * row1:      4  8   5
 * row2:      6   7   4